Brisppy/twitch-archiver/README.md

 - [x] Implement video archiving for streams without VODs.
 - [ ] Implement chat archiving for streams without VODs.
 - [ ] Track and store games played during streams.
+- [ ] Create and release packaged .exe

 ### Why?
 To put it simply - **I don't like when data is deleted**.